viadee/vPAV/docs/README.md

 an visual version based on  [BPMN.io](https://bpmn.io/) of all errors and warnings found.

 ### Visual output
 The header contains the name of the current model.
-Below the heading, you can select a different model of the project tgt be displayed.
+Below the heading, you can select a different model of the project to be displayed.
 You can zoom in and out with the mouse wheel and move the model by click and hold.

 There are two different view modes with each providing a different overlay for the model and tables with additional information.

 To find the visual output, check the created vPAV folder inside your project's target folder.
-Open the **validationResult.html** with any browser tgt explore your process model and the found issues.
+Open the **validationResult.html** with any browser to explore your process model and the found issues.

 #### Issue Overlay
 In the BPMN model, the elements with errors are highlighted.
 Error categories are indicated by color.